cgodf/fastwebp/README.md

 ## 🎨 Features in Detail

 ### Browser-Based Processing
-All file conversion happens in your browser using WebAssembly.
+All file conversion happens in your browser using Canvas API.
 Your files never leave your device, ensuring complete privacy and security.

 ### Batch Conversion
-Convert multiple HEIC files simultaneously with real-time progress tracking and error recovery.
+Convert multiple WebP files simultaneously with real-time progress tracking and error recovery.

 ### ZIP Download
 Download all converted files at once in a convenient ZIP archive.